frankgreco/kubenforce/README.md

 ```
 Here is how we might use this to create our custom kind.
 The purpose of our custom kind is to specify a series of rules we want to be applied to new configuration files that are applied to a k8s cluster.

-In this example, we specify that no pod in our cluster can expose use the host network.
+In this example, we specify that no pod in our cluster can expose a host network.
 By itself this wouldn't be feasible as a lot of the core components of k8s use the host network (e.g. kube-proxy).
-Hence in this example config we can specify what namespaces we want to exclude from this rule.
+Hence, as part of the spec we can specify what namespaces we want to exclude from this rule.
 Optionally, you can specify what namespaces you want to apply the rule to.

 ```yaml
 apiVersion: "frankgreco/v1"